-Mike Bodle, South Florida Water Management District Senior Biologist, brought Pandora & her box to the 4-17-2015 meeting of the Eugenia Chapter of the Florida Native Plant for his talk about invasive plants and critters.
+Mike Bodle, South Florida Water Management District Senior Biologist, brought Pandora & her box to the 4-17-2015 meeting of the Eugenia Chapter of the Florida Native Plant Society for his talk about invasive plants and critters.

 Pandora the python was captured in the Everglades and toted to Washington D.C. to emphasize the need for funding to work to control this evil exotic snake that is ravaging the ecology of the Everglades and to for lobby for restrictions on the importation of exotic “pets”.